Lekejosh/p2vest/readme.md

  Import the documentation into your postman

+### Admin Credentials

+To log in as an admin, use the following credentials:

+- emailOrUsername: admin
+- Password: securepassword123

 ### Database Diagram

 A visual representation of the database schema can be found in the `docs` directory: